Our current network

 Destinations in Asia

-Those looking to travel further east will be able to choose from several weekly services to Japan as well as services to other key destinations in Asia (Beijing and Shanghai are still subject to government approvals as we’re writing this).
+Those looking to travel further east will be able to choose from several weekly services to Japan as well as services to other key destinations in Asia (Beijing is still subject to government approvals as we’re writing this).

 - Hong Kong